fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 <figcaption>Figure 1: Folder hierarchy for the Preference Editor example</figcaption>
 </figure>

+Your company, Awesome Cars, has created the world’s first flying car.
-The example code is a Preference Editor for the world’s first flying car.
+The example code is a Preference Editor for the car.
 If you run a local webserver
 (for example using [this approach](http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python), or using [MAMP](https://www.mamp.info/en/))